-Living off the land and the sea, coastside residents include artists, aging hippies, lifelong beach bums, farmers and flower growers, commercial fishermen, surfers, conservationists and alternative lifestyle advocates.
+Living off the land and the sea, coastside residents include artists, farmers and flower growers, commercial fishermen, surfers, conservationists, and alternative lifestyle advocates.
 Their common denominator is a passion for the coast and a shared vision of Half Moon Bay as the portal to a timeless and genuine way of life.
 So when you’re in town, put your internal engine on idle and allow yourself to savor the multitude of flowers, the laid-back atmosphere and the historic ambiance.

-Along with its graceful mosaic of Victorian homes and quaint cottages, Half Moon Bay is also chock-full of restaurants, shops, galleries, boutiques and bookstores.
+Along with its graceful mosaic of Victorian homes and quaint cottages, Half Moon Bay is also chock-full of restaurants, shops, galleries, and boutiques.
 Stroll along Main Street and sample the smorgasbord of bakeries, coffee houses and restaurants.
-Everything is “in”—from fajitas to fettuccine.
 Anyone with a craving for seafood will find ample fresh choices on the local menus—from ocean-fresh salmon and abalone to Northern California’s signature Dungeness crab.
 The mantra of the day is "organic," and seasonal fruit and vegetables are widely available at the mom-and-pop markets and produce stands along Route 1, as well as at the Saturday Coastside Farmers Market at Shoreline Station, which runs from May through November.

 Gustatory delights aside, Main Street also abounds with unique, independently owned businesses that make it a shoppers’ paradise.
 There are no national chains here.
-One can easily spend a day browsing through everything from art, antiques and furnishings to jewelry and apparel, with many items made by local artists and craftsmen.
+One can easily spend a day browsing through everything from art to jewelry and apparel, with many items made by local artists and craftsmen.
 You can also sample local wines, cheeses and olive oils.

 The town’s contrasting architectural styles underscore the melting pot of European cultures that found their way here over the past 200-plus years.
 The Spanish came first, followed later by Portuguese, Italians, Irish, Scots, Chinese and Mexicans.
 Many of the present-day family-owned businesses reflect this diverse heritage.